Book2009/FE-NOC/README.md

 char TURN = 'U';
 char ULTRA_DIR = 'R';
 ```
-This code above, we defines several variables used for various control and tracking functions. 'long' is used for define time variable. 'float' for variable that has decimal. 'int' for variable that is integer. 'bool' for variable that its output is true and false. 'char' is for variable that is used to store data as a single character.
+This code above, we defines several variables used for various control and tracking functions. `long` is used for define time variable. `float` for variable that has decimal. `int` for variable that is integer. `bool` for variable that its output is true and false. `char` is for variable that is used to store data as a single character.

 - #### **Section 8 [Obstacle Challenge round]**